NSLS-II-BMM/BeamlineManual/docs/intro.rst

 This project uses a GitHub action to build and deploy this document whenever a ``git push`` happens.

+BMM's profile was mostly written by Bruce.
+But I could not have done so without the help of several members of NSLS-II's DSSI program.
+In particular, I want to thank Dan Allan, Tom Caswell, Josh Lynch, Max Ratikin, Dmitri Gavrilov, and Stuart Campbell

+BMM also makes use of lots of great python tools.
+Along with all the obvious candidates in the scientific python ecosystem, Matt Newville's Larch is used for processing every XAS scan that gets measured.

 A note about copyright
 ----------------------